niklasramo/mezr/README.md

 # Mezr

-Mezr is a lightweight JavaScript utility library for measuring and comparing the dimensions and positions of HTML DOM elements in modern browsers.
+Mezr is a lightweight utility library for measuring and comparing the dimensions and positions of DOM elements in modern browsers.

-**Features**

-- Modular, all the public methods are provided as production-ready stand-alone modules.
+- 📦 **Modular**, all the public methods are provided as production-ready stand-alone modules.
-- Simple and ergonomic API which reduces boilerplate code a lot.
+- 🧩 **Simple API**, which reduces boilerplate code a lot.
-- Fast, all the methods are built with performance in mind.
+- ⚡ **Fast**, built with performance in mind.
-- Full type safety.
-- No dependencies.
+- 🤖 **Extensively tested** to produce stable results across all modern browsers.
+- 🦺 **Type-safe**, written fully in Typescript.
+- 🍭 **No runtime dependencies**, no need to worry about peer dependencies.
+- 💝 **Free and open source**, MIT Licensed.

 ## Getting started